Archive

 This became the unofficial tagline for the Advertising + Graphic Design Fall 2024 Portfolio Show, ARCHIVE, of which I served as Creative and Art Director.

 While brief, this sentence captures the primary idea that informed me while conceptualizing ARCHIVE—the idea that all that we do quickly becomes what we’ve done.
-Our presents—these live and active moments and experiences—become our pasts instantaneously.
-As we each navigate our lives, we contribute to “archives”, both our own and those of every other entity that we impact.
+Our presents—these live and active moments and experiences—instantaneously become our pasts.
+As we each navigate our lives, we contribute to “archives”, both our own and those of every other that we impact.

 Character

 ARCHIVE is all about capturing and preserving live moments and action.
 Aesthetically, it relies heavily on human intervention, and thus carries an unpolished, raw, often chaotic visual character.
-One visual tool employed heavily was the use of handwritten annotations, so that others would be able to literally see our unique markings (our handwriting, which displays notes of our thoughts and ideas) left behind.
+A key visual tool became handwritten annotations, which both allowed our unique marks (handwriting conveying our ideas) to be fully displayed and created the very active, undone aesthetic that was intended.

 Actualization

 Throughout ARCHIVE, there is an emphasis on tactile media and tangible experiences.
-The show invitations—ARCHIVE’s introduction to many of its potential guests and spectators—are multidimensional, containing two key components: an annotated letter that articulates the ideas and inspiration behind ARCHIVE, and an annotated postcard that reiterates the most vital information (i.e. show date, location and time).
+The show’s primary promotional materials—invitations and print posters invitations (pictured below)—were multidimensional, containing two key components each.
+The invitation included an annotated letter that articulates the ideas and inspiration behind ARCHIVE, and an annotated postcard that reiterates the most vital information.
+Harkening to the idea of preserving for archival purposes, the postcard was placed inside a glassine sleeve—typically used for storing film reels and photographs.

 Back of letter.

-Promotional poster.
-Annotations of logotype by my classmates and me.
+Main poster, which was posted along with half-sheet shown above.
+Annotations by my cohort and me.
 Design and photography by me.

 The “representative items” series was a major player in ARCHIVE’s social media campaign.
-Each member of my 14-person cohort selected a collection of pieces that best represented them personally.
-Rather than images ourselves, these photos served as our introductions and initial identifiers to our audience on Instagram.
+Each member of my 14-person cohort selected pieces that they felt represented them most authentically.
+Rather our likenesses, these items would serve as our introductions to our audience on Instagram.

-The reason behind this decision was two-fold: (1) to emphasize our individual “archives” by showcasing items that would be included in them; and (2) to circumnavigate unconscious bias among audiences identified by previous cohorts, which showed that students that were woman-presenting and/or people of color were typically clicked on the least (in comparison to students that were male-presenting and/or white).
+The series served two purposes: (1) to emphasize our individual archives by showcasing what would be included in them; and (2) to circumnavigate unconscious bias among audiences identified by previous cohorts, which showed that profiles of students that were woman-presenting and/or people of color were typically interacted with the least on both the show website and social media pages.